buzzwin/agent-memory-os/README.md

 - ✅ Persistent memory storage and retrieval
 - ✅ LangChain integration with chains, tools, and agents
 - ✅ LangGraph integration with workflows, state management, and tools
+- ✅ MCP integration for Claude Desktop and other AI assistants
 - ✅ REST API for remote memory access (HTTP, Python, async)
 - ✅ Web UI for memory visualization and management
 - ✅ Memory-aware responses with context